ashrafulalamasad/JavaScript-DOM-DateTime-on-button-click/README.md

 <br>

 ## 💬 Feedback
-Your feedback is highly appreciated!
+Your feedback is valuable!
 - 🐞 Found a bug?
 Open an **issue**
-- ✨ Have suggestions or ideas?
+- ✨ Have suggestions?
 Create a **pull request**
-- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/ashrafulalam005/)
+- 📫 Want to connect?
+Reach me at [LinkedIn](https://www.linkedin.com/in/ashrafulalam005/)